BjoernT/openstack-ansible-ops/elk_metrics_6x/README.rst

   Performance Monitoring data to the APM server.
 A load balancer will provide a highly available address which APM clients can use to connect to a pool of APM nodes.
-If using HAProxy, edit the `/etc/openstack_deploy/user_variables.yml` and add the following lines
+If using HAProxy, edit the `/etc/openstack_deploy/user_variables.yml` and add the following lines to the `haproxy_extra_services` override:

 .. code-block:: yaml

-    haproxy_extra_services:
       - service:
           haproxy_service_name: apm-server
           haproxy_ssl: False